LoginRadius/docs/content/tutorial/golang/index.md

 This implementation uses the `github.com/julienschmidt/httprouter` router module to create Golang API.

-* Create an empty project and run the following command in the command line:
+* Create an empty project with name `golang-sdk-tutorial` and run the following command in the command line:

   `go mod init golang-sdk-tutorial`